nowucca/nowucca.github.io/_posts/2016-03-17-currency-rates-with-casperjs-and-applescript-.markdown

 and you simply transfer money to their account in Australia, and they pay into your US account (or vice-versa) a day or two later.

 One feature they offer is a built-in alert system where you can be notified if the rate changes above or goes below specified thresholds.
-Their built-in alert system was terrible, mainly because it was too slow - by the tim eyou received a text or read an email, the rate had changed, often significantly.
+Their built-in alert system was terrible, mainly because it was too slow - by the time you received a text or read an email, the rate had changed, often significantly.

 ## The solution